zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 1. Our developers were not able to migrate our .NET Core 2.2 application to a more recent version.
 Should we expect a steep upgrade path with every new version?

    We have [The .NET Portability Analyzer](https://docs.microsoft.com/en-us/dotnet/standard/analyzers/portability-analyzer) that can be used to assess how much work is required for a migration.
 We know projects that can migrate with a single configuration change and others who had to do some work based on the application's complexity and code dependencies.
-The .NET Portability Analyzer can give you a good idea of how much effort is required to migrate to a newer version including an assessment of all your code dependencies.
+The .NET Portability Analyzer can give you a good idea of how much effort is required to migrate to a more recent version, including an assessment of all your code dependencies.

 2. When a .NET Core version is EoL (End-of-Life), does that mean we cannot host our solution in Azure?